 If the candidate was your babysitter but eventually had to end their employment due to specific reasons, state why and focus only on the positive aspects to show their next employer that their employment ended on a good note or naturally.
 Where applicable, you can also add any additional information that supports your assessment of their capabilities as a babysitter or caregiver.

-For example, tell the addressee that the babysitter had to leave due to extenuating personal circumstances, but you would definitely rehire them because your family misses her so much.
+For example, tell the addressee that s/he had to leave due to extenuating personal circumstances, but you would definitely rehire them because your family misses her so much.
 You can also state that your nanny had to leave because your children are now old enough to fend for themselves.

 Conclude the letter strongly

-Conclude your babysitter reference letter by restating your purpose for writing the letter and include a statement that shows your support for their candidacy.
+Conclude by restating your purpose for writing the letter and including a statement that shows your support for their candidacy.
 Next, end with a call to action reaffirming your intent to vouch for the applicant’s candidacy.
 Finally, include your contact information for the addressee to contact you if they need further clarification.
 Besides, be sure to thank the addressee for their time and consideration of the applicant as a suitable person for the job.

 Sign the letter

-Finally, include an appropriate closing such as sincerely, regards, yours truly, etc. Sign the babysitter reference letter with your full name and date it for easier referencing and to prove when you wrote it.
+Finally, include an appropriate closing such as sincerely, regards, yours truly, etc. Sign it with your full name and date it for easier referencing and to prove when you wrote it.

 [YOUR NAME]